Roasted Lemon Chicken and Green Beans Sheet Pan Meal (Video)

 This was definitely another winner for an easy sheet pan meal that the whole family will enjoy!
 If you can find a grocer that does a good job of trimming the chicken thighs, that will make this meal easier to prepare, and in Utah Harmons does a beautiful job with chicken, so that’s where I got the beautifully-trimmed chicken you see in these photos.
 (No, they are not paying me to say that.)

-And this amazing sheet pan meal with chicken and green beans is not only low-carb, gluten-free, and South Beach Diet friendly like most of my recipes, but it’s also Paleo and Whole 30 approved; enjoy!
+And this amazing sheet pan meal with chicken and green beans is not only low-carb, gluten-free, and South Beach Diet friendly like most of my recipes, but it’s also Paleo and Whole 30 approved if you choose the right ingredients; enjoy!

 Put the rest of the marinade in a Ziploc bag with the chicken thighs and let chicken marinate 30 minutes in the fridge (or longer if you start dinner earlier.)
 While chicken marinates, soak green beans in the salad spinner in ice water to crisp them.